 Biophilic Elements for Emotional Comfort

 Adding nature-based elements connects the technical aspects of space planning with emotional comfort.
-Natural elements enhance wellbeing and perceived quality.
+Natural elements support wellbeing and perceived quality.
 Studies of hotel venues found visual and material connections with nature present in 84% and 77% of spaces respectively.

-Implement biophilic design through:
+Work biophilic design in through:

 - Potted plants (real or high-quality artificial)